 With the Christmas season approaching, many employers will be on the lookout for gifts or events to reward their employees for their work over the past 12 months.

 It is important that when doing this you are considering the Fringe Benefits Tax (FBT) implications.
-FBT is a tax paid by employers on certain benefits they provide to their employees or their employees’ family or other associates.
-A ‘fringe benefit’ is considered by the Australian Taxation Office (ATO) to be a payment to an employee other than salary and wages.
+A ‘fringe benefit’ is considered by the Australian Taxation Office (ATO) to include benefits provided to an employee in relation to their employment but excludes certain payments including salary and wages.

 FBT is separate to income tax and is calculated on the taxable value of the fringe benefit.
 Employers are required to self-assess their FBT liability for the FBT year (1 April to 31 March) and lodge an FBT return.